RevealBi/sdk-samples-java/cookies-auth/README.md

 Assuming Tomcat is using the standard port, you can access the application at http://localhost:8080/cookies-auth.

 ## What to expect
-This application includes a single page that renders a dashboard with two visualizations, these visualizations are using a test REST service that echoes the list of headers and cookies received, just for testing purposes.
+This application includes a single page that renders a dashboard with two visualizations, these visualizations are using a REST service that echoes the list of headers and cookies received, just for testing purposes.

 When you open the page at http://localhost:8080/cookies-auth you should see something like this: